sandstede-lab/Online-Notes/README.md

 * __Spatial dynamics__: Contains an overview of spatial dynamics with applications to essential instabilities

-* __Travelling waves__: Contains an outline of existence and stability properties of travelling-wave solutions of reaction-diffusion systemns on the real line
+* __Travelling waves__: Contains an outline of existence and stability properties of travelling-wave solutions of reaction-diffusion systems on the real line